Office Properties Income Trust: $2.4B Office REIT Chapter 11

 - Suburban office parks and urban office buildings

-Early in the bankruptcy, OPI moved to sell a vacant office building in Tempe, Arizona:
+Early in the bankruptcy, OPI filed a Sale Motion to sell a vacant office building in Tempe, Arizona:

 | Element | Detail |